pybind/pybind11/docs/faq.rst

 .. _`faq:hidden_visibility`:

-"‘SomeClass’ declared with greater visibility than the type of its field ‘SomeClass::member’ [-Wattributes]"
+"'SomeClass' declared with greater visibility than the type of its field 'SomeClass::member' [-Wattributes]"
 ============================================================================================================

 This error typically indicates that you are compiling without the required